The Unique Styles and Techniques of Famous Writers

 F. Scott Fitzgerald and the Jazz Age

 F. Scott Fitzgerald’s novels are synonymous with the Roaring Twenties or the Jazz Age, a term he is credited with popularizing.
 His works reflect the extravagance, disillusionment, and moral ambiguity of this period.
+His works challenge readers to see the world through different lenses, demonstrating the power of literature to reflect, critique, and transcend the human experience.

 • Symbolism and Social Critique: Fitzgerald’s most famous work, “The Great Gatsby,” employs symbolism (such as the green light and the eyes of Doctor T.J.
 Eckleburg) to critique the American Dream and the decadence of the era.